najdi013/Selenium-Web-Automation/README.md

 ### Automation:
 For this site I used only negative test cases, because I didn't get access for using account features.
 At first I focused only on login site, because I assumed that it will be good choice to gain some experience and skill.
+#### I used:
+- POM structure,
+- basic folder structure for BDD,
+- Selenium with Python.

 ## Future:
 In future I hope to add some new test cases and add other sites to my framework.
 I hope to improve and clean my code and maybe use some other technologies, like testing APIs.